 The forum meets in public and anyone is welcome to attend as a member of the public.
 Observers from neighbouring forums can also attend meetings.

-Our next meeting will be on Tuesday 1 February 2022.
+Our next meeting is on Tuesday 10 October 2023.

 Agendas and minutes

 How to become a member